xtreme5351/gordon-bot/README.md

 Steps to get discord bot token:
 Click on your application > "Bot" > "Click to reveal token" > "Copy"

-This is for mainly personal use but idc who else uses it, I'll update it whenever
+This is for mainly personal use but idc who else uses it, I'll update it whenever.

+Invite.txt is just my bot's invite code that is retrieved from discord apps.
+Dont use that, its not valid anyway

+RoleIds.txt was just a test to output different role IDs to an external file.

 Ty :D